AungKaung-max/face-detect-with-RestAPI-Python/README.md

 ## Description

 This project is a real-life face recognition system that uses a REST API for interaction, MongoDB for storing face data, and Python for face recognition.
-Developed by Aung Aung Myat Htun, this system captures images in real-time, processes them, and matches them against a database of known faces.
+Developed by Aung Kaung Myat Htun, this system captures images in real-time, processes them, and matches them against a database of known faces.

 ## Table of Contents